reTHINK-project/dev-runtime-core/docs/api/class/IdentityModule.js~IdentityModule.md

 <div data-ice="description">

-Find and return all available identities that can be associated to the Hyperty Instance
+Function to return all the identities registered within a session by a user.

 </div>